ESPresense/Floorplan-Creator/Readme.md

     - enjoy tweaking everything to make it perfect

 ## Changes
+12-03-2023
+- Modified yaml output to be compatible with https://github.com/ESPresense/ESPresense-companion

 05-04-2022
 - Fixed calculation of most top and left rooms (in some cases where most top and left rooms are not the same room) - Thanks @Shuttleu